ashis-72/Probability-of-Default-Prediction/README.md

 ## Probability of Default Prediction using Machine Learning

-This project develops an end-to-end **Probability of Default (PD)** prediction model using the **UCI Default of Credit Card Clients** dataset.
-The objective is to identify customers who are likely to default on their credit card payments by leveraging machine learning techniques and interpretable financial features.
+This project develops an end-to-end **Probability of Default (PD) modelling framework** using the **UCI Default of Credit Card Clients** dataset.

+The objective is to estimate the probability that a credit-card customer will default on their next payment and to evaluate whether the resulting model performs consistently across different customer segments.

-The project covers the complete machine learning workflow, including data validation, SQL-based business analysis, feature engineering, model development, hyperparameter optimization, and model explainability using SHAP.
+The project combines **SQL-based business analysis, statistical testing, feature engineering, machine learning, hyperparameter optimization, model validation, segment-level performance analysis, and SHAP-based explainability**.

 ---

+---

 ## Project Overview

-Financial institutions face significant financial losses due to customer defaults.
-Early identification of high-risk borrowers enables better lending decisions, improved portfolio management, and more effective credit risk mitigation.
+Credit-card defaults represent a significant source of credit risk for financial institutions.
+Identifying customers with a higher probability of default can support better risk assessment and portfolio-level decision-making.

-This project builds and compares multiple machine learning models to predict the probability of customer default while maintaining model interpretability for practical decision-making.
+This project develops and compares multiple machine learning models for default prediction and evaluates their ability to distinguish between defaulting and non-defaulting customers.

+The analysis also examines whether model performance remains reasonably consistent across different customer segments such as age, credit limit, credit utilization, and repayment behaviour.

+---

 ---